2018 Toyota 4Runner Release date, Redesign, Rumors

 One of the real problems with the current generation of the car has been its design.
 Many people hated it due to its rather unusual look.
 For the 2018 Toyota 4Runner we expect something completely new.
 Most rumors point at a design very similar to that of the Tacoma or the upcoming Tundra.
 Instead of the massive front grille with the rather odd lines and integrated bumper, we may see something more in the lines of Toyota’s medium sized truck.
 The hexagonal grille, sharp-looking headlights, muscular body and clean lines are all expected to be seen on the 4Runner.
 Even though it will share so much with the trucks, the 4Runner will get a unique twist on its design in order to make it a bit more suitable for its class.

-Also Read: 2018 Toyota Auris Release date, Price
+Also Read: 2018 Toyota Sequoia Release date, Price

 The interior concept of Toyota 4Runner 2018